Miko Peled: Activism

 Returning to activism, Peled decided that the two-state solution his father had promoted would no longer suffice, and began to support for the creation of a single democratic state with equal rights for Israelis and Palestinians.
 Peled thinks that Israel is an apartheid state that must disappear and that a single-state solution is closer than many people think because of the changing mindsets of many Israelis, American Jews, and Holocaust survivors.
 He calls the Israeli government "a radical Zionist regime," and Israel a country where "half of the population lives in what it thinks is a Western democracy while keeping the other half imprisoned by a ruthless defense apparatus that is becoming more violent by the day."
-He has said that "The State of Israel Will Crumble and We Will See A Free Democratic Palestine from the River to the Sea Sooner than Most People Think".
+He told the American Herald Tribune that "The State of Israel Will Crumble and We Will See A Free Democratic Palestine from the River to the Sea Sooner than Most People Think".

 Peled has traveled in Palestine, has taught karate to children in refugee camps and has engaged in nonviolent activism.
 In his blog, he calls for the removal of the Israeli West Bank barrier, and the institution of equal rights for Israelis and Palestinians: "As an Israeli that was raised on the Zionist ideal of a Jewish state", he writes in the blog, "I know how hard it is for many Jews and Palestinians to let go of the dream of having a state that is exclusively 'our own.'
 The articles, the stories and the pictures in this blog are meant to make a single point: For the good of both nations, the Separation Wall must come down, the Israeli control over the lives of Palestinians must be defied so that a secular democracy where all Israelis and Palestinian live as equals be established in our shared homeland".
 Peled is a regular contributor to online publications like the Electronic Intifada and the Palestine Chronicle.